-After making these changes, PJM later modified Manual 11 to allow "temporarily" increasing contingency reserve requirements "as necessary to account for resource performance."
-Neither temporary nor resource performance criteria are specified.
+After making these changes, PJM later modified Manual 11 to allow "temporarily" increasing contingency reserve requirements "as necessary to account for resource performance."79 Neither temporary nor resource performance criteria are specified.
 Furthermore, PJM already clears additional 10-minute reserve in the form of nonsynchronized reserve.
-PJM had and continues to have the option to use all 10-minute reserve that it clears for recovering within 10 minutes, but instead chooses to increase the amount of all 10-minute reserve that PJM clears, even though it only ever uses a subset.
-However, despite PJM's unexplained reluctance to call a nonsynchronized reserve events.
-That PJM does use NSR resources to respond to synchronized reserve events while wishing to avoid the general use of NSR suggests a mismatch between NSR's definition, its actual characteristics, and PJM's definition of its operational needs.
+PJM had and continues to have the option to use all 10-minute reserve that it clears for recovering within 10 minutes, but instead chooses to increase the amount of all 10-minute reserve that PJM clears, even though it only ever uses a subset.80 However, despite PJM's unexplained reluctance to call a nonsynchronized reserve event, PJM does use NSR resources to respond to synchronized reserve events.
+That PJM occasionally uses certain nonsynchronized resources to respond to synchronized reserve events while wishing to avoid the general use of NSR suggests a mismatch between NSR's definition, its actual characteristics, and PJM's definition of its operational needs.